henhouseai/henhouse/deployment/installation.md

 ## Prerequisites

 Before running the installation system, you must have:
-- Sudo/root privileges on the target system
+- **Sudo/root privileges** on the target system
-- Four passwords ready (one for each tier: guest, verified, admin, root)
+- **Four passwords ready** (one for each tier: guest, verified, admin, root)
-- SSH access configured between your development machine and the server
+- **Passwordless SSH keys set up**: You MUST have passwordless SSH keys configured in the project owner's `~/.ssh/` directory BEFORE running install.
+The install command scans `~/.ssh/authorized_keys` and `~/.ssh/*.pub` files from the project owner's account and copies them to all tier users.
-- Project folder with `hh/` directory structure
+- **Project folder with `hh/` directory structure**
+- **Logged in as project owner**: You MUST be logged in as the user who owns the project directory.
+The install command detects the project owner from directory ownership (UID lookup) and uses that user's SSH keys.
+- **Inside project directory**: You MUST `cd` into the project directory before running install.
+The install command uses `detect_project_context()` which walks up from the current working directory (`Path.cwd()`) looking for an `hh/` folder.
+If you run install from outside the project directory, it will not find the project.

 The installation system is the **first step** in deploying Henhouse.
 All other deployment components (database, file deployment, Flask applications, HTTP/NGINX, maintenance daemon) depend on the users and groups created by this system.